Mikeysax/mikey/README.md

 # mikey
-Mikey is a node command-line tool for generating React-Redux projects,  React-Redux containers, React components, and React actions.
+Mikey is a node command-line tool for generating React-Redux projects,  React-Redux containers, React components, React actions, React reducers, and React helpers.

 Inspired by Rails generate; React and other JS frameworks could use more organization and structure so this was created in response.